polyphene/docs.holium.org/docs/contributing/hip.md

 ## Draft

 The first formally tracked stage of an HIP in development.
-A Pull Request is opened on the HIP repository by a person.
+A Pull Request is opened on the HIP repository by any contributor.
 Then, the HIP is merged by a maintainer into the HIP repository.

 Maintainers are initially members of the Polyphene team, the circle of maintainers will be extended later according to conditions that are still to be defined.